 It’s one of the oldest and most beautiful town halls in Belgium and a monumental example of the wealth and prestige Bruges enjoyed during the Middle Ages.

-You don’t need too long to visit because it’s really just one room, the beautiful Gothic Hall, which dates back to the 14th century.
+You don’t need too long to visit because it’s really just one room – the beautiful Gothic Hall – which is stunning.

-The hall has an incredible timber vaulted ceiling and huge murals from the 19th century illustrating Bruges’ history.
+The hall has an incredible timber-vaulted ceiling and huge 19th-century murals illustrating Bruges’ history.
 There are information cards in various languages to explain the artwork.

-The other thing I really enjoyed in the Town Hall was the free interactive display about how Bruges has changed several times over the centuries from the impacts tidal changes brought to the landscape, access and main industries in the city.
+It’s worth checking out the free interactive display about how Bruges has changed several times over the centuries.
+You can witness the impacts tidal changes brought to the landscape, access and main industries in the city.

 Stadhuis is included on the Bruges Museum Card.